uvarc/rc-website/content/post/2022-08-accord-commmunity-meeting.md

 **When: Aug 5, 2022 11:00AM-3:00PM, Eastern Time (US and Canada)**

 UVA is proud to sponsor a community meeting to discuss ACCORD, how far we have come and where we are headed.
-Due to the rise in the in COVID cases, we have decided to make the meeting all virtual.
+The event is all virtual, and you may attend any or all of the topics.

 - - -

 ## Access the Event:

+{{% button button-text="Register for the Event" button-url="https://virginia.zoom.us/meeting/register/tJEodO6vrDsoHtzd0HL42ocfR9hHY1WIivb0"
-{{% button button-text="Zoom Link" button-url="https://virginia.zoom.us/j/95537720248?pwd=TkNzUnhFTVhVcGtjNk9hRlU2RkhOQT09" button-class="success" %}}
+button-class="warning" %}}&nbsp;{{% button button-text="Zoom Link" button-url="https://virginia.zoom.us/j/95537720248?pwd=TkNzUnhFTVhVcGtjNk9hRlU2RkhOQT09"
+button-class="success" %}}

 You are welcome to invite colleagues to attend the Community Meeting, especially researchers who are new to ACCORD.